FrankVandenDriessche/Nuvo/README.md

 # Nuvo
-Python project to send commands to Nuvo Essentia 6G
+Python project to send commands to Nuvo Essentia 6G by using a TCP/IP socket to UDS10.